Medical Missions

-The health care needs of the people of the Dominican Republic are tremendous, especially in rural areas.
-There are fewer than two physicians available per 1,000 persons nationally and the Dominican health care system struggles to meet the needs of poor women, adolescents and children under five.
-Forty-two percent of the population lives below the poverty line and, for many, even the most basic health care is financially out of reach.
+The healthcare needs in the Dominican Republic are significant—especially in rural communities.
+With fewer than two physicians per 1,000 people, access to care is limited, and the system often struggles to serve the most vulnerable, including women, adolescents, and young children.
+Nearly half the population lives below the poverty line, placing even basic medical care out of reach for many families.

 How do I sign up?